 HOW TO MAINTAIN A GAS STOVE

-Removing dust, debris and build-up from the glass, vents and hardware of your gas stove will prevent a cloudy appearance and reduce fire hazards.
+Removing dust, debris and build-up from the glass, vents and hardware of your gas stove will prevent a cloudy appearance and reduce fire hazards – see cleaning and maintenance manual for more.
 As with any gas appliance, it’s important to have your stove checked and serviced by an expert once a year.
 Signs that your stove needs professional attention may include soot buildup, suspicious odours and slow ignition.

 WHEN TO REPLACE PARTS FOR YOUR STOVE

-For all things stoves, from design inspiration to installation considerations, you discover more content here.
-Alternatively, if your keen to visit a stockist or one our showrooms, you can view your nearest one right here.
+For all things stoves, from design inspiration to installation considerations, discover more here.
+Alternatively, you can visit our showrooms or find a stockist near you.
+For more updates follow us on Facebook, Twitter, Instagram or Pinterest.

 Chesneys have a range of accessories that include contemporary and traditional fire tools, fire screens and a selection of interior panels